RodneyShag/AWS_S3/readme.md

     <img src="images/s3_logo.jpg">
 </p>

-This repo is a concise summary and replacement of the [S3 Masterclass](https://acloud.guru/learn/s3-masterclass) tutorial by "A Cloud Guru".
+This repo is a concise summary and replacement of the [S3 Masterclass](https://acloud.guru/learn/s3-masterclass) tutorial by _A Cloud Guru_.

 - [The Basics of S3](#Chapter-2---the-basics-of-s3)
 - [Security: Access Control](#Chapter-3---security-access-control)